-Melasma is characterized by the discoloration or hyperpigmentation mostly on the face.
+Melasma is characterized by discoloration or hyperpigmentation, mostly on the face.
 Three forms of common facial patterns can be identified in people with melasma:

 - Centrofacial – (center of the face) hyperpigmentation amid the chin, forehead, cheeks, upper lip, and nose

 - Malar – (cheekbones) melasma patterns about the upper cheeks

 - Mandibular – (jawbone) hyperpigmentation along the jaw